-Pancakes, we could eat them all year round!
-On the beach, in winter by the fire...
-They lend themselves to all seasons because they are so tasty, but the period when we eat the most is the candlemas!
+Pancakes, we could eat them all year long!
+At the beach, in winter by the fire...
+They are so tasty that they can be eaten in all seasons, but the time when we eat them the most is Candlemas!

 But where does this tradition come from?
 Candlemas is celebrated 40 days after Christmas.
 In the Christian tradition, it is the day of the presentation of Jesus in the Temple.
-But like many religious festivals, it is originally a pagan festival.
-Candlemas mark the period when the days grow longer.
-We celebrated the return to light with a candlelight walk and by eating crêpes?!
+But like many religious holidays, it was originally a pagan holiday.
+Candlemas marks the period when the days become longer.
+We celebrated the return to light with a candle walk and by eating pancakes!

-If at that time pancakes were synonymous with the sun disk, and thus the return to light, they are signs of delicacies for us today!
-For young and old alike...
+If at that time the pancakes were synonymous of solar disc, and thus of the return to the light, they are signs of greediness for us today!
+For young and old...

 To keep the sweetness and the sugar of the pancakes in your mouth, it is better to drink a light wine full of freshness, with a good balance.
 Let's choose sweet or semi-dry wines for a guaranteed sweetness, but let's avoid sweet wines which will be much too sweet!